CHTC/chtc-website-source/_uw-research-computing/apptainer-htc.md

 HTCondor supports the use of Apptainer (formerly known as Singularity) container environments for jobs on the High Throughput Computing system.

-Similar to Docker containers, Apptainer environments allow users to prepare portable software and computing environments that can be sent to many jobs.
-This means your jobs will run in a more consistent environment that is easily reproducible by others.

 Container jobs are able to take advantage of more of CHTC's High Throughput resources because the operating system where the job is running does not need to match the operating system where the container was built.

 {% capture content %}